The Mexican government only requires that your passport be valid during the entirety of your trip

 3. At airports FMM’s are no longer used.

-The traditional way of obtaining the FMM at ports of entry is still available at border points of entry.
-It is very important to keep the stamped portion of the FMM that corresponds to the record of entry, as this is proof of your legal entry into Mexico and will be required when you leave the country.
+FMM tourist cards at the border continue.
+It is very important to keep the stamped portion of the FMM that corresponds to the record of entry, as this is proof of your legal entry into Mexico.
+It will be required when you leave the country.

 If your time as a tourist does expire while in Mexico, and you are flying out, please go to Immigration at the airport and pay for another period of time as a tourist prior to boarding your plane.
 Cost is currently 687 pesos.
 This is not a way to extend your time as a tourist in Mexico.